| 2008 |

 | 2011 |

-PML induces permanent cell cycle exit and senescence by recruiting E2F transcription factors (bound to promoters) and Rb proteins to PML nuclear bodies enriched in heterochromatin proteins and protein phosphatase 1α.
-Blocking Rb family functions or adding back E2Fs rescues E2F-dependent gene expression and cell proliferation. |
+PML induces a permanent cell cycle exit and activates p53 and senescence by recruiting E2F transcription factors (bound to their promoters) and Rb proteins to PML nuclear bodies enriched in heterochromatin proteins and protein phosphatase 1α.
+Blocking Rb family function or adding back E2Fs rescues E2F-dependent gene expression and proliferation, inhibiting the senescent phenotype. |

 Genes & development |